PALS is the original, generic methodology underpinning the other GAMEChange empowerment methodologies.

 - participatory approach to local economic development planning with SDC and World Bank in the West Africa ECOLOC process (2004).

-- Inspiration is key: Start with visions, opportunities and where the ‘spark energy’ is.
-Be clear there you want to go and what can help you get there and who will support you and what you can do fast.
-Tackle the negatives and slower things later from a position of strength and optimism.
+- Inspiration is key: Start with visions and opportunities and start where the ‘spark energy’ is.
+Be clear where you want to go, what can help you get there, who will support you and what you can do fast.
+Tackle the negatives and more difficult things later, from a position of strength and optimism.

-- Community-led and multi-stakeholder: bringing together those without and those with power around a common agenda – as far as possible.
+- Community-led and multi-stakeholder: bringing together those without power and those with power around a common agenda – as far as possible.
 The process of consensus-building is never complacent and content with ‘sticking plaster’ on the cracks.
-But aims as quickly as possible to build empathy, respect and confidence for as many participants as possible to address more sensitive conflicts of interest further down the road.
+The process aims as quickly as possible to build empathy, respect and confidence for as many participants as possible.
+So that it is easier to address more sensitive conflicts of interest further down the road.

-- Gender and diversity empowerment strategies are non-negotiable and mainstreamed as essential components of the effectiveness and sustainability of any development intervention.
-Human rights are contextualised from a community-led perspective, but ultimately non-negotiable.
-Human rights include women’s human rights under the 1979 Convention on Elimination of ALL forms of Discrimination Against Women (CEDAW) and child and minority rights under different UN Conventions.
+- Empowerment strategies on gender and diversity are mainstreamed and non-negotiable as essential components of the effectiveness and sustainability of any development intervention.
+Human rights are contextualised from a community-led perspective, but ultimately non-negotiable, including women’s human rights under the 1979 Convention on Elimination of ALL forms of Discrimination Against Women (CEDAW) and child and minority rights under different UN Conventions.

 Fun with a serious purpose: facilitating ‘rhythm change’

 In PALS concepts of equal rights and social justice for all are progressively internalised as ‘natural rhythm change’ through fun processes: drawing, songs and theatre.
 This internalisation transforms the perceptions of men as well as women, inspiring them to share what they have learned with others.
 As the basis for a sustainable movement for social change, in which equal human rights of all people including those currently most disadvantaged: women, young, old, poor, people with no formal education, ethnic minorities are an integral and no longer questioned element.